My Super Psycho Sweet 16: Plot

-Madison wakes up in the basement with Skye, both their hands tied to a table.
-Charlie then unties Skye, gives her a knife and tells her to kill Madison.
-Skye initially pretends to comply but decides to stab Charlie instead, then uses a cabinet to pin him to the ground.
-Skye rushes to free Madison but struggles with the ropes.
-Losing patience, Madison begins insulting Skye and continues to blame her for the deaths at the party.
-Once untied, Madison shoves Skye to the ground so she can get to the exit first, but Charlie reaches out and grabs Madison's leg.
-While she's struggling with Charlie, Skye rushes to the exit and hesitates to leave.
-When Madison frees herself, Skye decides to close the gate and lock her inside with Charlie.
-Skye goes back upstairs and sees police enter the building, telling them where her father is before leaving.
-She runs into Derek outside, but ignores him and steals Madison's new car.
-The police arrive in the basement and discover Madison dead and Charlie missing.
+When Madison attempts to downplay the severity of her actions, Skye calls her a bully and condemns her for her cruelty.
+After Charlie unties Skye, he gives her a knife and tells her to kill Madison, who begs for her life and apologizes to Skye for everything she did to her.
+Skye appears to comply, but instead stabs Charlie in the leg and rushes to free Madison, but she struggles with untying the ropes.
+Losing patience, Madison continues to blame Skye for the murders and threatens to make her life miserable if she doesn't hurry.
+Once untied, an ungrateful Madison shoves Skye to the ground so she can get to the exit first, but Charlie grabs Madison's leg while Skye rushes to the exit.
+Struggling to break free from Charlie, Madison continues insulting Skye as she begs for help.
+Having had enough of Madison mistreating her, Skye closes the gate and locks her inside with Charlie.
+Skye wishes Madison a happy birthday and walks upstairs while Madison yells disdainful remarks towards her.
+After the police arrive and Skye tells them where her father is located, Brigg regains consciousness.
+A despondent Skye runs into Derek in the parking lot, but she ignores him.
+Skye steals Madison's car and drives off just as the police enter the basement and discover Madison dead and Charlie missing.